 - Spend a relaxing day at the Central Library or your local library.

-- Visit the Art Gallery of Nova Scotia, Maritime Museum & Museum of Pier 21.
+- Visit the Art Gallery of Nova Scotia, Maritime Museum, Museum of Natural history, Africville Museum & Museum of Pier 21.

 - Visit St. Paul’s Anglican Church, the oldest building in Halifax and the oldest existing Anglican place of worship in Canada.

 - Visit Nova Scotia Parliament Province House.

 - Attend Glow Halifax with family & friends which takes place annually at Halifax Exhibition Center.

 - Book a play and enjoy the experience at Neptune Theatre.

 - Enjoy a weekend night at Pacifico Disco club with great food and ambiance.

 - Spend an afternoon at the board room cafe with friends.